Engaged Employees

 What does it mean to be engaged?

 The only way to know if your engagement strategies are working are to recognize the signs of an engaged employee.
-While a healthy level of engagement isn’t easily defined, there are some telltale signs to look for.
+While a healthy level of engagement isn’t easily defined, there are some telltale signs:

 • They take pride in their work and are eager for feedback